VrushankPatel/Maxine/README.md

 Client SDKs can be generated from `api-specs/maxine.proto`.

+- **Dart**: Full Mode and Lightning Mode APIs with async/await support for Flutter and Dart applications

 #### WebSocket API

 Maxine supports real-time event streaming via WebSocket for monitoring service changes.